-For six decades the Myanmar military (Tatmadaw) which for much of that time was also the country's government - has violently persecuted Christians.
+For six decades the Myanmar military (Tatmadaw) which for much of that time was also the country's government - has meted out violent persecution against Christians.
 The Tatmadaw represents the dominant national identity of Burman (or Bamar) ethnicity and Buddhist religion.
-These two elements are intrinsically linked: "To be Burman is to be Buddhist," runs a popular saving.
+These two elements are intrinsically linked: "To be Burman is to be Buddhist," runs a popular saying.
 While there are Buddhists among Myanmar's non-Bamar ethnic minority groups, many of these have adopted other religions.
 The Chin, Kachin and Karen groups are predominantly Christian, while there are also significant numbers of Christians among the Kayah (Karenni), Shan and Naga peoples.